 POPCORE combines many elements of orchard stewardship, ecosystem design, and food uses that POP has learned over the past ten years, synthesized in a 4-part series that can be taken as one-off classes or in pre-season series.
-Hosted back-to-back over four Wednesdays in March at Bartram’s historic garden, the course covers Pruning and Eco-orchard Seasons (March 8), Pest and Disease Management (March 15); Plants, Fungi, and What To Do With Them (March 22); and Permaculture and The Future of Philadelphia’s Food System (March 29).
-Registration info here.
+Hosted back-to-back over four Wednesdays in March at Bartram’s historic garden, the course covers Pruning and Eco-orchard Seasons, Pest and Disease Management; Harvest and Use; and Design and Implementation.

 The first class taught by POP Executive Director Phil Forsyth and Orchard Director Robyn Mello drew 21 participants, who came from a span of neighborhoods throughout the city to learn about orchard care through the seasons and the specifics of pruning fruit trees, berries & brambles, and fruiting vines, with a pre-class hands-on pruning demo hosted in Bartram’s Community Orchard.

 For the health of your orchard, seasonally-appropriate care is important and POP wants you to succeed!
 Check out POP’s Resource Guide for PDF-downloadable handouts on topics covered during POPCORE’s first session, including orchard care by season (summarized below) a guide to pruning, and relevant POP blog posts linked below.

 PRUNING.
 For best production and tree health, all common fruit trees regardless of age should be pruned during their dormant season every winter, ideally between late January and early March.
 The basic idea is to open the tree to more air and light.